-society in a conflict or post-conflict situation, combined with the fact that the women who survived sexual violence are often on the move - as refugees or displaced persons - makes smooth birth registration virtually impossible.
-Revealing the identity of the father, and disclosing in this way the manner of conception, can pose an additional obstacle since some women can feel ashamed and can also fear that they will be stigmatised and discriminated against.
-An additional issue, which can increase the risk of CBOW becoming stateless, are the rules and practices in a state to confer nationality.
-320 States who apply the jus soli approach have the strongest protection against statelessness: a child who is born in the territory of a state obtains the nationality of that state on the grounds of birth in the territory alone.
-According to the jus sanguinis principle, the nationality of the parents is conferred to the child, irrespective of the place of birth.
-A pure jus sanguinis rule therefore entails that a child born in a country does not obtain citizenship unless one of the parents is a citizen at the time of birth.
+stigmatised and discriminated against.310 An additional issue, which can increase the risk of CBOW becoming stateless, are the rules and practices in a State to confer nationality.311 States who apply the jus soli approach have the strongest protection against statelessness: a child who is born in the territory of a State, obtains the nationality of that State on the grounds of birth in the territory alone.312 According to the jus sanguinis principle, the nationality of the parents is conferred to the child, irrespective of the place of birth.
+A pure jus sanguinis rule therefore entails that a child born in a country does not obtain citizenship unless one of the parents is a citizen at the time of birth.313

-Both Bosnia and Croatia employed the practice of conferring nationality based upon the jus sanguinis principle.323 This meant that children from Bosnian women, born in Croatia, were denied Croatian citizenship, remained stateless and were denied the right to go to school.
-It was only in September 1996 that this situation changed when the Bosnian government carried through an amendment to article 4 of the citizenship law, altering the jus sanguinis principle.
-325 This amendment made it possible to confer citizenship of Bosnia and
+98. BOSNIA AND HERZEGOVINA - Both Bosnia and Croatia employed the practice of conferring nationality based upon the jus sanguinis principle.314 This meant that children from Bosnian women, born in Croatia, were denied Croatian citizenship, remained stateless and were being denied the right to go to school.315 It was only in September 1996 that this situation changed when the Bosnian government carried through the amendment to Article 4 of the citizenship law, altering the jus sanguinis principle.316 This amendment made it possible to confer citizenship of Bosnia and Herzegovina to a child that is born abroad, from a parent who is a citizen of Bosnia and Herzegovina and the other parent a citizen of a former republic of the Federal Republic of Yugoslavia.317 Before the amendment, refugee children - especially those who were abandoned by their mothers and left for the local institutions - could not acquire any nationality and remained stateless, which only deteriorated their future well-being and development even more.318

-&lt;sup>318 S Lee, Children Born of War in the Twentieth Century (Manchester UP 2017) 166.
-J Daniel-Wrabetz, 'Children Born of War Rape in Bosnia-Herzegovina and the Convention on the Rights of the Child' in C Carpenter (ed), Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones (Kumarian Press 2007) 32.
-S Lee, Children Born of War in the Twentieth Century (Manchester UP 2017) 166.
-The UN Refugee Agency (UNHCR), 'Good Practices Paper - Action 2: Ensuring that no child is born stateless' (UNHCR 20 March 2017) 5.
+310 J. Daniel-Wrabetz, "Children Born of War Rape in Bosnia-Herzegovina and the Convention on the Rights of the Child" in C. Carpenter (ed.), Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones, Kumarian Press, 2007, 32.

+311 S. Lee, Children Born of War in the Twentieth Century, Manchester University Press, 2017.
+166.

+312 UNHCR, Good Practices Paper - Action 2: Ensuring that no child is born stateless, 20 March 2017, 5.

-&lt;sup>322 S Lee, Children Born of War in the Twentieth Century (Manchester UP 2017) 166.
-C Carpenter, Forgetting Children Born of War: Setting the Human Rights Agenda in Bosnia and Beyond (Colombia UP 2010) 33; ibid.
+314 S. Lee, Children Born of War in the Twentieth Century, Manchester University Press, 2017.
+166.

+315 Ibid; C. Carpenter, Forgetting Children Born of War : Setting the Human Rights Agenda in Bosnia and Beyond, Colombia University Press, 2010, 33.

-J Daniel-Wrabetz, 'Children Born of War Rape in Bosnia-Herzegovina and the Convention on the Rights of the Child' in C Carpenter (ed), Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones (Kumarian Press 2007) 33.
+316 J. Daniel-Wrabetz, "Children Born of War Rape in Bosnia-Herzegovina and the Convention on the Rights of the Child" in C. Carpenter (ed.), Born of War: Protecting Children of Sexual Violence Survivors in Conflict Zones, Kumarian Press, 2007, 33.